CZ-NIC/pyoidc/doc/howto/rp.rst

 *aresp* is an instance of an AuthorizationResponse or an ErrorResponse.
 The later if an error was return from the OP.
-Among other things you should get back in the authorization response is the same state value as you used when sending the request.
+Among other things you should get back in the authentication response is the same state value as you used when sending the request.
 If you used the response_type='code' then you should also receive a grant code which you then can use to get the access